 Welcome To The Yukon!

 Whether you’re new to the north or a long time sourdough, we’re sure you’ll love working and playing in the Yukon!
 If you are travelling to the Yukon to come snowmobiling we would love to hear from you and arrange to go riding.
 Our snow typically begins falling in October and melts in April and May, however the best months to come for snowmobiling (and most other winter activities) are January, February and March.

 Unfortunately, at this time the Klondike Snowmobile Association does not offer organized tours or snowmobile rentals, but there are several local companies that do.
 We also have several members that are always looking for excuses to go snowmobiling and would be happy to show you around.
-If you’re coming to the Yukon and you’re interested in snowmobiling here, please do get in touch with us (send us an e-mail at firstname.lastname@example.org , send us a message on Facebook, or phone our office at 867 667 7680) and we’d be more than happy to help get you set up.
+If you’re coming to the Yukon and you’re interested in snowmobiling here, please do get in touch with us (send us an e-mail at email@example.com , send us a message on Facebook, or phone our office at 867 667 7680) and we’d be more than happy to help get you set up.

 Unlike many other destinations, no trail permit is required to use the snowmobile trails in the Yukon.
 There is a Whitehorse Safe Snowmobiler Card that is required to ride within the Whitehorse city limits, however this requirement does not apply to non-Whitehorse residents who are visiting for two weeks or less.
 For more information on rules and regulations, please see our Snowmobile Bylaws page.